DragonSenses/job-tracker/journey.md

 Go to: http://localhost:3000/

 Note: if parent path was not "/" but rather "/dashboard" then index is still relative and will reference dashboard instead of home page.

+# Make Dashboard a Protected Route

+A Protected Route.
+When the user logs out, it brings them to the landing page.
+So when a user tries to access the Dashboard without signing in, they will be redirected to the landing page.
+We programatically navigate them out if there is no user in our state.

+- Create ProtectedRoute.js in `pages` folder
+- Then wrap `SharedLayout` with `ProtectedRoute` component in `App.js`

+## Creating ProtectedRoute component

+It will use `Navigate` from react-router-dom.
+Since we want access to the `user`, we also want access to the global context (i.e., if there is no `user` in our state).